jcarpenter/Haida-Tests2/ARCHITECTURE.md

 * Determine how best to load and wait for external JS files
 * Where are initial variables defined?
 Top of App namespace?
 * Where should JSON for pre-population live?
+* What is best way to import external pages, and their styles / JS?

 High-level requirements